Hexokinase

-A hexokinase is an enzyme that phosphorylates hexoses (six-carbon sugars), forming hexose phosphate.
+A hexokinase is an enzyme that irreversibly phosphorylates hexoses (six-carbon sugars), forming hexose phosphate.
 In most organisms, glucose is the most important substrate for hexokinases, and glucose-6-phosphate is the most important product.
 Hexokinase possesses the ability to transfer an inorganic phosphate group from ATP to a substrate.

-Hexokinases should not be confused with glucokinase, which is a specific hexokinase found in bacteria.
+Hexokinases should not be confused with glucokinase, which is a specific hexokinase found in the liver.
 All hexokinases are capable of phosphorylating several hexoses but hexokinase IV(D) is often misleadingly called glucokinase, though it is no more specific for glucose than the other mammalian isoenzymes.

 Variation

 Genes that encode hexokinase have been discovered in every domain of life, and exist among a variety of species that range from bacteria, yeast, and plants to humans and other vertebrates.
 The enzymes from yeast, plants and vertebrates all show clear sequence evidence of homology, but those of bacteria may not be related.

 They are categorized as actin fold proteins, sharing a common ATP binding site core that is surrounded by more variable sequences which determine substrate affinities and other properties.

 Several hexokinase isoenzymes that provide different functions can occur in a single species.